NREL/OpenOA/sphinx/examples/index.md

   turbine with and without uncertainty quantification
 * Demonstrates methods for plotting wake losses as a function of wind direction and wind speed

+## Estimate Yaw Misalignment [[link]](07_static_yaw_misalignment.ipynb)

+* Introduces the static yaw misalignment estimation class and workflow
+* Demonstrates the estimation of yaw misalignment based on turbine-level SCADA data during the period of record
+* Illustrates the estimation of wake losses  for each wind turbine with and without uncertainty quantification
+* Demonstrates methods for plotting yaw misalignment as a function of wind vane angle and normalized power

 ## Table of Contents

 ```{toctree}